 One of my favorite things about writing is doing research.
 I love looking up facts about places and events that will improve my novel.
 Getting lost in history or other cultures can be a fun way to enrich your writing.

-For fiction writers research is just as important.
-Your story, even if it’s set in a modern times, should be well-researched to connect your reader to the culture, location, or traditions of the world your characters live in.
+For fiction writers, research is just as important.
+Your story, even if it’s set in modern times, should be well-researched to connect your reader to the culture, location, or traditions of the world your characters live in.
 But research is boring, you say.
 You just want to tell your story.
-Ha, well-written books show their story, they don’t tell it.
+Ha, well-written books show their story; they don’t tell it.
 That brings me to point one.

 1. Research Helps You Show Not Tell

-Let’s say while researching adrenaline rush for your fight scene, you learn that shaking is an after effect.
-Now you can write about your character’s legs trembling so hard he has to sit down.
-When I was researching holy wells, I learned that in medieval Ireland people left mementos at these sites after they drank from the water and were cured, such as crutches.
-They sometimes tied red rags or ribbons to nearby trees to ward off evil or as a sign of gratitude for their healing.
-I added this to my book Adorabelle The Not So Adorable as Adorabelle and her friends reach a holy well and see a nearby tree decorated with ribbons.
+Let’s say while researching adrenaline rush for your fight scene, you learn that shaking is an aftereffect.
+Now you can write about your character’s legs trembling so hard that he has to sit down.
+When I was researching holy wells, I learned that in medieval Ireland, people left mementos at these sites after drinking the water and being cured, such as crutches.
+They sometimes tied red rags or ribbons to nearby trees to ward off evil or to express gratitude for their healing.
+I added this to my book Adorabelle The Not So Adorable, as Adorabelle and her friends reach a holy well and see a nearby tree decorated with ribbons.

 2. Research Can Start A Novel

 My Tales of Enda fantasy series started with the strange creatures found in the margins of medieval illuminated manuscripts.
 When were they painted and why?
-By researching these images I thought what if the creatures actually lived during the middle ages?
+By researching these images, I thought, what if the creatures actually lived during the Middle Ages?
 Perhaps monks were painting something they saw and maybe knew as friends.
-Next thing I know these creatures I call mythicals are running all over the island of Enda having adventures with humans.
-By learning more about something I found interesting I got a story idea which led to a book series.
+Next thing I know, these creatures I call mythicals are running all over the island of Enda, having adventures with humans.
+By learning more about something I found interesting, I came up with a story idea that led to a book series.

 3. Research Can Help You Plot Your Novel

-If you are writing a murder mystery that takes place in ancient Constantinople during the Byzantine Empire you have to research to make your setting and story feel real.
-For example, say you’re researching Roman foods and you read about certain foods that were used as medicine as well.
-However in large amounts that could poison a person.
+If you are writing a murder mystery set in ancient Constantinople during the Byzantine Empire, you need to research to make your setting and story feel real.
+For example, say you’re researching Roman foods, and you read about certain foods that were used as medicine as well.
+However, in large amounts that could poison a person.
 Boom!
-You found the murder weapon, poison by Opus or opium poppy, commonly used for pain relief and also by the evil heir to get her inheritance early.
+You found the murder weapon, poison by Opus or opium poppy, commonly used for pain relief, and also by the evil heir to get her inheritance early.

 4. Research Creates A Rich Setting